 - Buildings are depreciated in accordance with IAS 16 Property, Plant and Equipment.
-According to the most recent valuation report, all buildings have an asset life of 60 years. - Fire appliances have an asset life of between 10 and 15 years, other vehicles have an asset life of between 4 and 10 years depending on the vehicle function. - Plant and equipment have an asset life between 10 and 20 years.
+According to the most recent valuation report, all buildings have an asset life of 60 years. - Fire appliances have an asset life of between 10 and 15 years, other vehicles have an asset life of between 4 and 10 years depending on the vehicle function. - Plant and equipment have an asset life between 5 and 20 years. - IT equipment have an asset life between 3 and 5 years.